CHURCH OF THE ANNUNCIATION

 Operating expenses decreased by $67,607, an 8% decrease over prior year.
 Here is a breakdown of major expense categories:

 Early Learning Center

-Our Early Learning Center pre-school program for three and four year olds continues to exceed expectations.
-The program is a net contributor (revenues exceeding expenses) of $18,167, compared to $8,869 in the prior year.
+Our Early Learning Center Strong Start pre-school program for three and four year olds continues to exceed expectations.
+Operating near capacity, the program is a net contributor (revenues exceeding expenses) of $28,433, compared to $18,166 in the prior year.